- Spacious interior

 This year, the van is standard with a 10-speed automatic in all trims and celebrates its 25th anniversary with some special badges and wheels, if you like.

-The basic formula hasn’t changed over two and a half decades.
+The basic formula hasn’t changed for more than two decades.
 The Odyssey still holds big families and their cargo, and shuttles around with ease.

 We give it a 6.7 on our overall scale, which is boosted by the van’s comfort.
 (Read more about how we rate cars.)